Sondzus/StatsAnalytics/README.md

 The course materials were developed during Fall 2020 and Spring 2021.
 Future updates will be posted as the course evolves.

 ## Course info
-[Here](https://www.sonjapetrovicstats.com/teaching/514sp21) is the course homepage for the recent semester, Sprint 2021, which contains the course syllabus, topics, and more information.
+[Here](https://www.sonjapetrovicstats.com/teaching/514sp21) is the course homepage for the recent semester, Spring 2021, which contains the course syllabus, topics, and more information.

 ## Types of files